VISA GUIDE

 Include letters from the company explaining why this employee's knowledge is crucial

-Highlight training, certifications, or unique experience that cannot be easily replaced
+Highlight training, certifications, or unique experiences that cannot be easily replaced

 Show business plans or contracts that require the employee's expertise